Thia-AI/Auto-AI/README.md

 <br />

-Thia is an Auto-ML application that runs within your **OWN** ecosystem instead of some server in the cloud.
+Thia is an Auto-ML application that uses your own hardware instead of some server in the cloud.

 ![image](https://user-images.githubusercontent.com/15899753/208352477-ef647bb8-bb6d-4e62-96a1-f421e9eaa375.png)